 Many Roth IRA providers will allow you to roll over your interest into a new CD at a new rate.
 Either way, the interest will cause growth in your account.

 Investing in individual stocks is extremely risky.
 If you put your entire portfolio into ten stocks and one stock tanks, it could take 10% of your nest egg with it.
 Yet, some people still use individual stocks as part of their portfolio strategy.
 They might target high dividend payers such utility stocks in hopes of earning a higher return than with a certificate of deposit.
 Dividends are normally paid out quarterly.

 Roth IRA Mutual Fund Dividends and Capital Gains Distributions

-A third potential reason for end of the year account growth is dividends or capital gains distributions from your mutual funds.
+A third potential source of account growth are dividends or capital gains distributions from your mutual funds.
 Dividends are treated just like individual stock dividends with the exception that most mutual funds pay out dividends only once per year (usually in December).

-That capital gain can be offset by losses on other stocks, but if there isn’t enough to offset then the capital gains is pushed out to the mutual fund investors.
-Capital gains distributions are similar to dividends, but most investors look to avoid these due to tax concerns.
+That capital gain can be offset by losses on other stocks, but if there isn’t enough to offset them, the capital gains hit is pushed out to the mutual fund investors.
+Capital gains distributions are similar to dividends, but most investors look to avoid them due to tax concerns.

-Tax Free Retirement with Roth IRA
+Tax-Free Retirement with a Roth IRA

 then you would be much happier than if you had to pay tax.
 That’s the beauty of the Roth IRA.
 All Roth IRA investments you make are made with after tax dollars.
 You’ve already paid income tax on the money you contribute.

 Traditional IRA investors typically look for low turnover (and thus low capital gains) mutual funds.
 Roth IRA investors do not have this worry.
 A tax free retirement — something we can all agree on is worth investing in.